zainab-Memon/Learning-React/06-Advanced - Handling Side Effects, Using Reducers & Using the Context API/README.md

   - Send Http requests to backend servers
   - Set and manage timers
   ## useEffect
 - The useEffect Hook allows you to perform side effects in your components
-  -
-  useEffect() hook accepts 2 arguments:
+- useEffect() hook accepts 2 arguments: `useEffect(callback[, dependencies]);`

-useEffect(callback[, dependencies]);
-callback is the function containing the side-effect logic. callback is executed right after changes were being pushed to DOM. dependencies is an optional array of dependencies. useEffect() executes callback only if the dependencies have changed between renderings.
+  - callback is the function containing the side-effect logic. callback is executed right after changes were being pushed to DOM.
+  - dependencies is an optional array of dependencies. useEffect() executes callback only if the dependencies have changed between renderings.

-Put your side-effect logic into the callback function, then use the dependencies argument to control when you want the side-effect to run.
+- Put your side-effect logic into the callback function, then use the dependencies argument to control when you want the side-effect to run.
 That's the sole purpose of useEffect()
+### Way to Perform side effect

-  The correct way to perform the side effect in our User component is as follows:
+- The correct way to perform the side effect in our User component is as follows:

-We import useEffect from "react"
+  - We import useEffect from "react"
-We call it above the returned JSX in our component
+  - We call it above the returned JSX in our component
-We pass it two arguments: a function and an array
+  - We pass it two arguments: a function and an array